Ghostwriter Allen R. Kates, MFAW

 Background

-I love writing for other people, and uncovering their experiences, feelings, conflicts, hardships and ideas.
+I love writing for other people, and helping them express the depths of their traumatic experiences, feelings, conflicts, hardships and ideas.

 The following biographical sketch may be more than you wish to read, but if we are to work together on your story, and I am to dig into the details of your life, I think you need to know as much about me as possible.